Five operating subsidiaries in the fishing and commercial cold storage industries operating in Africa and North America

 We conduct our hake business through BCP and Amawandle Hake (AH).
 The hake deep-sea trawling fleet supply headed and gutted (H&G) hake to local and international markets.

-BCP operates seven bottom trawlers, which catch hake, monk, kingklip and other by-catch.
-Five of the vessels are factory freezer vessels that process and freeze their catch at sea.
+The hake division operates 5 deep sea trawlers, which catch hake, monk, kingklip and other by-catch.
+The vessels are factory freezer vessels that process and freeze their catch at sea.
 The hake catch is made up of commercial fishing rights allocation, as well as the allocation of joint venture partners.
 It is caught using deep-sea trawlers, and the hake products are sold on local and export markets, particularly in Spain, Portugal, Netherlands, Australia and South Korea.

 The South African hake trawl fishery is Marine Stewardship Council (MSC) certified, which confirms compliance with the MSC’s rigorous standards for responsible and sustainable fishing.
 BCP holds a MSC certificate for compliance with the MSC chain of custody requirements for its hake products.